haritkapadia/bhrg/README.md

 # Bullet Hell Rhythm Game

 This is a bullet hell rhythm game.
-In the futute, most actions will be synced to accompanying background music.
+In the future, most actions will be synced to accompanying background music.

 ## NO READING, ONLY DEMO!!!